-While many web and video conference platforms today include the ability for multiple people to collaborate when using webcams, they do not include the high production value or participant engagement that Pando offers.
+While many web and video conference platforms today include the ability for multiple people to collaborate when using webcams, they do not include the high production value or participant virtual engagement that Pando offers.

 - For both participants and observers, Pando is more than a virtual meeting; it is a fully produced “event,” with the studio producer actively switching the live video feed from the host/presenter, to the Pando video wall, to split-screen views with remote attendees, to external content.
 The result is more like participating in and viewing a well-produced cable news broadcast vs. a typical web or video conference.

 - Pando allows for a more-engaging meeting experience—both for the moderator/host and the participants—as compared with other platforms where the moderator/host is typically sitting behind a laptop in an office or conference room.
 With Pando, the meeting moderator/host can focus on the meeting and not on his or her computer or software controls.